Construction Oversight on Complex Residential Projects

 What happens if the project costs less than the GMP?

 The savings are shared.
-On a GMP of $8,170,000 with an actual cost of $7,400,000, the underage is $770,000.
-At a 75/25 split, the owner receives $577,500 and the CM receives $192,500.
+On a GMP of $8,816,000 with an actual cost of $7,400,000, the underage (after the CM's fee) is $580,000.
+At a 75/25 split, the owner receives $435,000 and the CM receives $145,000.
 Both parties benefit from the efficiency, which is why the structure incentivizes cost-conscious management.
-The savings distribution is calculated from the final cost reconciliation - a documented accounting with backup for every line item.
+The savings distribution is calculated from the final cost reconciliation, a documented accounting with backup for every line item.

 How does the CM's fee compare to a GC's markup?

-A GC's cost-plus markup is typically 15-25% of construction cost, calculated as a percentage that grows as costs grow.
-A CM's fee in the CMAR model is typically 6-10% of construction cost, structured as a fixed amount negotiated during pre-construction.
-The CM's fee doesn't increase when costs increase - and since cost overruns come from the CM's margin, the CM is incentivized to control costs.
-On an $8M project, the gap between a 20% GC markup ($1.6M) and a 7.5% CM fee ($570K) is over $1M - before accounting for the owner's rep fee that the cost-plus structure typically requires.
+A GC's cost-plus markup is typically 10-15% of construction cost, calculated as a percentage that grows as costs grow.
+A CM's fee in the CMAR model is typically 10-12.5% of construction cost, structured as a fixed amount negotiated during pre-construction.
+The CM's fee doesn't increase when costs increase, and since cost overruns come from the CM's margin, the CM is incentivized to control costs.
+The fee percentages may appear comparable, but the structural differences are significant: the CMAR model includes a cost guarantee (the GMP), shared savings that reward efficiency, and eliminates the need for an owner's rep fee that the cost-plus structure typically requires.

 Is CMAR more expensive than hiring a regular general contractor?

-The CM's fee percentage is lower than a typical GC markup, and the CMAR model eliminates the need for an owner's rep fee.
-The total management cost under CMAR is generally 30-50% less than the combined cost of a GC markup and an owner's rep fee under the traditional model.
+The CM's fee percentage is comparable to a GC markup, but the CMAR model eliminates the need for an owner's rep fee.
+The total management cost under CMAR is generally lower than the combined cost of a GC markup and an owner's rep fee under the traditional model.
 The CMAR model also provides a cost guarantee (the GMP) that the traditional model doesn't, and shared savings that incentivize the CM to deliver the project under budget.
 For a detailed comparison of what construction costs in Los Angeles under different delivery models, see our cost guide.

 What does "open-book accounting" mean in construction?